Love it or hate it, the Disney Dining Plan gives guests the ability to focus more on their vacation and less about food costs.

 Here are 30 surefire tips to help you make the most of your Disney Dining Plan.

-1. Get the dining plan if you plan on eating more that $60 worth of food (per person).
+1. Get the dining plan if you plan on eating more than $60 worth of food daily (per person).

 2. Maximize every meal with the Disney Dining Plan.